Ketamine Assisted Psychotherapy

 ![]() What is Ketamine?

-For the last 20 years, ketamine has been used to help with depression and other mental health disorders.
-Ketamine seems to help most with depression, but can also be helpful for anxiety, and PTSD.
+For more than 20 years ketamine has been used to help with depression and other mental health problems.
+Ketamine seems to help most with depression and anxiety, but can also be helpful for PTSD and there is emerging support for it's use with substance use and other mental health disorders.
 Ketamine is off label, meaning it isn't approved by the FDA for treating mental health conditions, though it is FDA approved as anesthesia.
 Many medications, including ketamine, are safely used off label.
-Ketamine often works quickly, sometimes people even start to feel better during the first session, and is one of the medications that can help rapidly with suicidal thoughts.
+Ketamine often works quickly, people can start to feel better during the first session, and it is one of the medications that can help rapidly with suicidal thoughts.
 Usually a series of sessions are recommended to treat mental health problems, but it can also be used for psychotherapy more sporadically.
-Ketamine is used as a medicine only or it can also be used in combination with therapy to create a powerful synergy that can speed up the healing work you already do in therapy.
+Ketamine is used as a medicine by itself or it can also be used in combination with therapy to create a powerful synergy that can speed up the healing work you already do in therapy.
 How Ketamine Works We don't totally know why or how ketamine works.
 It is known to work in the brain by affecting the function of multiple neurotransmitters and ultimately ends up improving the neurotransmission of important neurotransmitters, reducing inflammation, growing new dendrites, and increasing neuroplasticity in the brain.
 Meaning, the brain actually changes and improves its physical structure as well as how it functions after receiving ketamine (the same happens with psilocybin-see the image to the right, it also happens with antidepressant SSRI's-but is slower).
 The overall effect is the potential to reduce mental health symptoms and emotional suffering.
 Some of these positive effects may be long lasting, sometimes they are short lived and some people may need ongoing treatment with ketamine to maintain the positive effects.
 Research suggests about 60% of people have a positive response to ketamine and it has been shown to be as effective as some antidepressants.
 Side effects are usually mild and transient and are explained in more detail in the informed consent below.
 Ketamine can also create a meaningful psycho-spiritual experience.
 The psychedelic or trance effects of ketamine can evoke deeply meaningful spiritual or psychological experiences.
 If you would like to bring your therapist to the session or have the session at your therapist's office we can do that as well.
 Home visits are available in some circumstances, too.
 If you're interested in ketamine, contact us, we'd love to hear from you!
-Interesting ketamine reads: Listening to Ketamine or Ketamine—50 years in use: from anesthesia to rapid antidepressant effects and neurobiological mechanisms Contact us to learn more about how ketamine could help you.
-Ketamine Session Fees:
+Ketamine Session Fees: Psychiatric Evaluation $350 Ketamine Medicine Session $400 2 hour session $500 3 hour session Psychotherapy Session $250 No show or late cancellation $125 (24 hours notice) Travel fee to your home or therapist's office is based on distance outside of the Gilroy and Morgan Hill areas.
+Insurance: Unfortunately, because ketamine is not approved by the FDA for mental health treatment, it is also not covered by insurance.
+The psychiatric evaluations and psychotherapy are often covered by insurance, based on your plan benefits. |

 ![]() Ketamine Reading